bhavyaaggarwal24/database-design-flight-management-system/README.md

-# Database design for the flight management system database
+# Database design for the Flight Management System database

-This database design pertains to the flight management system.
+This database design pertains to the Flight Management System.
 It encompasses the following components:

 **Database Overview:** This section introduces the flight management system database, outlining its purpose, user base, and the information it provides.